DChandlerP/CIPP_US_Notes/README.md

 * **Administrative Law:** Rules and regulations created by executive branch agencies to implement statutes.
     * *Formal Rulemaking:* Legally binding rules (e.g., HIPAA Privacy Rule) documented in the *Code of Federal Regulations (CFR)*.
     * *Informal Guidance:* Agency reports, speeches, and workshops that interpret law but strictly speaking are not binding.
+    * - **Administrative Enforcement Actions:**
+    - Considered a "third category of litigation" (alongside civil and criminal).
+    - **Adjudication:** Typically litigated before an *Administrative Law Judge (ALJ)* rather than a standard court.
+ALJ decisions are often subject to appeal in a federal civil court.
+    - **Administrative Procedure Act (APA):** The federal statute that acts as the rulebook for these actions (similar to the Federal Rules of Civil Procedure).
+It governs the process unless a specific statute (like the *FTC Act*) mandates different procedures.

 * **Common Law (Case Law):** Legal principles developed over time through judicial decisions rather than statutes.
     * *Stare Decisis:* ("To stand by things decided") The principle that courts should follow prior *precedent* to keep the law stable.